 The purpose of this study is to assess the impact of reduced frequency and quantity of cannabis use on functioning.
 If you agree to participate in this study, you will be asked to attempt to quit or reduce cannabis use.
 You will attend three in-laboratory sessions.
 In the first, you will complete several self-report questionnaires, and be interviewed by a study team member about psychiatric symptoms and substance use disorders.
-After the screening visit, you will be asked to monitor your cannabis use at home for two weeks.
+If you are eligible to participate, we will use a process like flipping a coin to assign you to one of two study groups.
+No matter which group you are assigned to, you will be asked to monitor your cannabis use at home for two weeks.
 You will be asked to complete electronic diary entries in the morning and evening.
-You will be asked to respond to alarms on the phone we loan you three times per day.
+You will be asked to respond to alarms on the phone we loan you twice per day.
 Each time an alarm sounds, you will be asked to upload video recordings of yourself doing an oral saliva test.
 You will be asked to wear a wristband activity monitor for eight weeks.
 After two weeks of monitoring, you will be asked to come in for your second visit.
 We will give you a urine test at that time.
 After that, you will continue home monitoring for six more weeks.
 After you have completed the home monitoring, you will be asked to attend a final laboratory session in which you will be interviewed regarding your experiences with home monitoring.
+If you are assigned to group 1, you will be paid for uploading diary entries and videos.
+Beginning after your second visit, you are only paid if your saliva readings suggest you have abstained from using cannabis on six out of seven days in the week.
+You have a two out of three chance of being assigned to this group.
+If you are assigned to group 2, you will be paid an amount based on a person in group 1 earns for completing their videos.
+Whether or not you are paid will be completely irregular, and we cannot predict when you will receive payment or not.
+It is possible you wouldn't be paid at all for the monitoring portion of the study.